-In years gone by, the closest many people would get to health and fitness courses would be physical education hours at school.
-However, times have changed and today there are lots of opportunities for professionals in the health and fitness industry.
+In years gone by, the closest many people would get to health and fitness courses might be physical education hours at school.
+However, times have changed and today there are lots of opportunities for professionals in the many health and fitness fields.
 With the increase in legislation that governs the industry, it has become necessary to have well educated employees.
-This coupled with the health & fitness requirements of fitness seekers are the reasons why courses in this area have become much more popular.
+This coupled with the health & fitness requirements of fitness seekers are the reasons why courses in this area have become much more popular in recent times.

 In terms of course types, there are several bachelor degrees and also higher certificates and diplomas.
 The majority of degree courses last four years, with certificate or diploma courses lasting one or two years.
 They will all end with a final examination, as well as several practical case studies designed to assess your ability to apply the skills that you have been taught.